 Question: Are Military Spouses eligible for any Military Education Benefits?

 Answer: Yes - but it depends.
 There are several Military Education Benefits available to dependents.
-For example family members are eligible to use the benefits of the Servicemembers Opportunity Colleges (SOC) Program.

 Visit our Military Family Education Assistance page to get more details on the many programs offered to military family members.